digitalCanine/universal-colorscheme/README.md

 3. Click the gear icon → "Install Add-on From File"
 4. Select the downloaded `.xpi` file

+Note that this release is my own private version for now

 ### Development Installation

 1. Clone this repository